KemingHe/review-react-fundamentals/README.md

 npm run dev
 ```

-4. Take a look at the comments, very help.
+4. Take a look at the comments, very helpful.